 The Chicago Cubs’ last playoff appearance was in 2008.
 Their last World Series title happened in 1908.
 Desperate times call for desperate measures.
 And on Monday, the Cubs unveiled an unexpected offseason acquisition.
 Only A Game’s Doug Tribou reports.

 At the Sedan Chair Race in Hong Kong, awards go to more than just the teams that finish fastest.
 Only A Game’s Charlie Schroeder has our story.

 Every year the police chiefs of Bethlehem and Bethlehem Township in Pennsylvania compete to see who can throw a Christmas tree the farthest.
 The same guy won the competition for two straight years, but in speaking with both contestants, Bill Littlefield learns that’s really not the point.

-Roller derby used to be rigged … and for women.
+Roller derby used to be rigged.
 Today’s competitors say their sport is on the up-and-up.
-And Bill Littlefield recently took in matchup pitting an all-male squad against a crew of women ready to rumble.
+And despite the sports history as a ladies-only pursuit, Bill Littlefield recently took in match-up pitting an all-male squad against a crew of women ready to rumble.

 Libby Hanna, President of the American Gerbil Society, discusses the New England Gerbil Show with Bill Littlefield.